Mingding Doctrine

 Adjusting Theory in Practice

-1. The healing and deliverance theological system is constantly updated because in order to solve problems, we discover new laws.
+1. The healing and deliverance theological system is constantly updated because in solving problems, we discover new laws.

-2. Our vision, mission, and core values also need to be constantly整理(zhěnglǐ, to sort out) and upgraded.
-This is a process of constantly adjusting theory in practice.
-We thank God that we always have unresolved problems, which drive us to constantly learn and progress.
+2. Our vision, mission, and core values also need to be constantly refined and upgraded.
+This is a process of continuously adjusting theory in practice.
+We thank God that we always have unresolved problems, which drive us to continuously learn and progress.

 Facing the Unknown and the Church's Positioning

-1. When stumped by a question, we should not feel embarrassed, but frankly admit that we do not understand, then go and figure it out and come back to inform.
+1. When stumped by a question, we should not feel embarrassed, but frankly admit that we do not understand, then go and find out and come back to inform.

 2. The church is a research and training institution (even referred to as a "company"), whose core goal is to train people to have the image of God.